A guest blog from our friends at Monday.com

 2. Monitor your income and expenditure

-For any small business to succeed, there is a need to watch your money as it flows in and goes out.
-It is important that you understand your money.
+For any small business to succeed, there's a need to watch your money as it flows in and goes out.
+It's important that you understand your money.
 Who are your most profitable clients?
 Are all ventures paying for themselves?
 What are your most profitable areas?
 This information will let you prioritise your spending and prevent you from investing too much on projects that won’t give the ROI you need.

 The same applies for your expenditures.
 Most solo entrepreneurs work with service providers who work based on a subscription model.
 This means that rates could skyrocket without any warning.
 Besides, hidden charges and fees could hurt your business if you have no means of being fully aware of those hidden charges and fees.